WNLO-DSAL/QBLKe/README.md

 * Via Baidu Netdisk: [Link](https://pan.baidu.com/s/1GTU4uQR_zP-C1XgtCgSN3g) code:2283

-* More ways are available in the future.
+* More ways will be available in the future.

 **How to use the pre-built FEMU image**